dtr-org/unit-e/.github/PULL_REQUEST_TEMPLATE.md

 ---
 *Thanks for contributing!
-Here are some hints how to create great pull request:*
+Here are some hints how to create a great pull request:*

 * Follow the guidelines from
   https://github.com/dtr-org/unit-e/blob/master/CONTRIBUTING.md